 Firstly, there is an Overview of EFT.
-Then, there is a wider Introduction to EFT below.
-This is followed by the EFT Information Pack plus there is an overview of the EFT workshops (with access for more information); and finally, links to some of the scientific studies on EFT's effectiveness.
+Then, there is a wider Introduction to EFT.
+This is followed by the EFT Information Pack (of documents) and an overview of the EFT workshops (with access for more information); and finally, links to some of the scientific studies on EFT's effectiveness.
 If you click on any of these links, you can Go Back (up to here at the top) by just pressing the Backspace Key on the keyboard.

 Some of these documents are copyrighted by me but you are free to download them and print them or pass them on to others.
 You need to have an Adobe Reader installed to display PDF documents.